rolancon/anto/README.md

 x | x | At the start of a word en within words. x | xz | Within words before a vowel in a stressed syllable.

-The Greek alphabet can be transribed in Anto as follows.
+The following letters in the Greek alphabet can be transribed separately in Anto.
 Greek letter | Anto | IPA | Name
 ---|---|---|---
 η | ee  | /ɛ/ | **eta**.